Prosecution Reform Takes Spotlight in 18th District DA Candidate Debate | Law Week Colorado

 The 18th Judicial District has never elected a Democrat district attorney, but two candidates are looking to change that.
-Amy Padden and Matt Maillaro faced off Tuesday night in a Zoom debate to each convince voters they’re the best choice in the June 30 Democratic primary.
+Amy Padden and Matt Maillaro faced off June 2 in a Zoom debate to convince voters they’re the best choice in the June 30 Democratic primary.

 The two candidates are vying for a run at replacing Republican DA George Brauchler, who is term limited.
 The 18th District covers Arapahoe, Douglas, Elbert and Lincoln Counties.

+Maillaro, an assistant district attorney in the 18th, has picked up endorsements including state Senate Majority Leader Steve Fenberg and former Gov. Bill Ritter, a Democrat.

-Padden and Maillaro opened by mentioning the current protests over a police officer’s killing of George Floyd in Minneapolis and outrage over the historical insulation of officers from prosecution for brutality.
+Padden and Maillaro opened the debate by mentioning the current protests over a police officer’s killing of George Floyd in Minneapolis and outrage over the historical insulation of officers from prosecution for brutality.

 Maillaro touted his ability to work with police leaders while also overseeing the prosecution of officers when necessary.
 He said he personally prosecuted an officer for sexual assault.